-EPA and DHA are the most useful types of omega-3s, and are found in fatty fish and algae.
+It’s important to make sure your supplement contains enough eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These are the most useful types of omega-3 fats, and they are found in fatty fish and algae.

-This article reviews how much omega-3 (combined EPA and DHA) you need for optimal health.
+This article reviews how much omega-3 you need for optimal health.

 Various mainstream health organizations have released their own expert opinions, but they vary considerably.